Why Decorating Mistakes Can Be a Good Thing

 Take Your Time

-One of the biggest and scariest DIY home improvement projects I have ever done was to paint my kitchen counters to look like Carrara marble.
+One of the scariest DIY home improvement projects I have ever took one was to paint my kitchen counters to look like Carrara marble.
 I did my research, knew I had nothing to lose as I didn’t like the counters as they were, so I just did it.
-I proceeded slowly, making sure to follow the steps that the paint manufacturer recommended to ensure a long lasting finish.

 Breaking the project into sections allowed us to still use the kitchen as the counter transformation occurred, but it did take more time to get the entire project done.